Naereen/web-sphinx/teaching.en.rst

 Between 2009 and 2013
 ---------------------
   Nothing serious, but I used to regularly help my friends for Chemistry, Engineering, Physics (2009-2011), and Maths and Computer Science of course (2009-2014).

 Before 2009 (high-school and before)
 ------------------------------------
- I used to regularly help my friends for Maths, Chemistry, Biology, Physics, but also theater.
+  I used to regularly help my friends for Maths, Chemistry, Biology, Physics... but also theater.

 .. (c) Lilian Besson, 2011-2015, https://bitbucket.org/lbesson/web-sphinx/